lsd-so/Shopify-GraphQL-Spec/README.md

 $ uv add shopagent
 ```

-2. Download the [`shopify_api.json` file](https://github.com/lsd-so/shopagent/blob/main/shopify_api.json) to your local working directory

-3. Import and run the method you're interested in
+2. Import and run the method you're interested in

 #### Generate agent